 On the Northern side of Lukla lies the most technical peak climbing in Nepal.
 Annually, a lot of passionate climbers and trekkers climb here as it provides a sense of adventure and an adrenaline rush.
 It is part of the famous three-peak climbing of Nepal.

-Similarly, Island Peak Climbing, Mera Peak Climbing, and Nirekha Peak Climbing are part of three famous peak climbs of Nepal.
-It is the most popular and highest peak climbing trek in Nepal.
-Therefore it is obvious that it will be an exciting and challenging trip to the high altitudes.
+Similarly, Island Peak Climbing, Mera Peak Climbing, and Nirekha Peak Climbing are part of three famous peak climbs in Nepal.
+It is the most popular and highest peak-climbing trek in Nepal.
+Therefore it is obvious that it will be an exciting and challenging trip to high altitudes.
 In addition, when you travel to Mera Peak Climbing you will get a chance to explore the famous culture and traditions of Nepal.